-Task Manager lets you see which apps and services are running on your PC, as well as detailed info about services, user accounts, network connections, and PC hardware.
+Task Manager lets you see which apps and services are running on your PC, as well as detailed information about services, user accounts, network connections and PC hardware.
 It also lets you control which apps start up automatically when you start Windows.

 Open Task Manager by swiping in from the right edge of the screen, tapping Search (or if you're using a mouse, pointing to the upper-right corner of the screen, moving the mouse pointer down, and then clicking Search), entering Task Manager in the search box, tapping or clicking Apps, and then tapping or clicking Task Manager.

 You can also open Task Manager by pressing Ctrl+Shift+Esc, or by right-clicking in the bottom-left corner of your screen and selecting Task Manager.

 The first time you open Task Manager, you'll see the Fewer details view.

 To close an app in this view, select the app, and then tap or click End task.
 You can also close an app from the Processes tab.